JoseRoca/AfxNova/docs/Collections/Linked Lists.md

 # DWStrList

-`DWStrList`implements an indexed double-linked list for the `DWSTRING` (Unicode dynamic string) data type. `DWStrList`has not a constructor, so it has to be created with the `NEW`keyword and freed with `DELETE`.
+`DWStrList`implements an indexed doubly-linked list for the `DWSTRING` (Unicode dynamic string) data type. `DWStrList`has not a constructor, so it has to be created with the `NEW`keyword and freed with `DELETE`.

 #### Usage example: